Why most content is better as a web page

 Why web pages can be more accessible

-Web pages can work better than other formats (like PDFs) because they:
+Web pages can work better than other formats, like PDFs, because they:

-- fit different screen sizes and devices
+- fit different screen sizes and devices more easily

 - are easier for people to use and understand